Himalayan Yoga Academy

 Makaraasana is one of the selected 32 postures amongst 8,400,000 total mentioned by Shiva, according to Gheraṇḍasaṃhitaa 2.1-2, “In all, there are as many Aasanas as species of animals.
 Eighty-four lacs of them are mentioned by Shiva.
 Out of them, 84 are regarded as important and among these 84, again 32 are good (enough) in this world of mortal beings”.

 To perform this asana, the yogi lies face down with the hands folded under the head.
-The palms can be placed under the chin, on the shoulders, or flat on the ground.
+Place your palms under the chin, on the shoulders, or flat on the ground.
 The legs stretch out as far as possible, with the toes pointing forward.
 The whole body should stay relaxed.

 There are many variations of Makaraasana and steps in order to perform Makaraasana that has been pinpointed below: